 Tax reporting and withholding for these individuals is different than procedures used for United States citizens and resident aliens.
 Non Resident Aliens must be identified at the initial point of contact with the university if they are being considered as an employee, consultant, or scholarship recipient or being paid or reimbursed for travel expenses.

 Notify the Office of International Affairs to plan for proper immigration status relevant to the purpose of the trip.
 Some Non Resident Aliens may be ineligible to receive payments depending on immigration status / visa type.

 If a Non Resident Alien (NRA) is eligible to receive payments or benefits, to satisfy withholding and reporting requirements the proper tax forms must be completed prior to any disbursement of funds.
-For assistance regarding tax forms and questions, notify International Tax Director in the Office of International Affairs (E303 Martin Hall) in advance of an NRA's visit to Clemson University.
+For assistance regarding tax forms and questions, notify International Tax Director in the Administrative Services Building, 108 Pearman Blvd. in advance of an NRA's visit to Clemson University.

 Examples of payments to Non Resident Aliens include:

 - U.S. source scholarships, fellowships, and athletic grants in aid credited to NRA students' accounts through the Office of Student Financial Aid.